li983321683/vpnfast.github.io/english.md

 - Protect all devices

 NordVPN supports almost all devices and allows up to 6 devices to be online at the same time.
 This is very conscience, and many VPN merchants only support single sign-on.
-Even more intimate is that even [Chrome](https://www.google.com/intl/zh-CN/chrome/) and [Firefox](https://www.mozilla.org/en-US/) Web proxy extensions are available.
+Even more intimate is that even [Chrome](https://www.google.com/intl/zh-CN/chrome/) Web proxy extensions are available.
 NordVPN also has a strict log-free policy, automatic Kill Switch, [DNS leak](https://zhuanlan.zhihu.com/p/47095852) protection, Onion Over VPN and other functions.

 - Global server support